mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 **Disclaimer:**

-We are not expert in legal, but we are consulting.
+We are not an expert in legal but we are consulting.
 If any conflict arises on the copyright or trademark in-front of *RepoDb*, then that is not yet addressed.

 --------